-During the summer of 2006, Korea Campus Crusade for Christ hosted the first Esther-Korea International Women's Prayer and Fasting Conference at the Osanri Choi Ja-Sil Memorial Prayer Mountain in Paju City, South Korea.
+During the summer of 2006, Korea Cru hosted the first Esther-Korea International Women's Prayer and Fasting Conference at the Osanri Choi Ja-Sil Memorial Prayer Mountain in Paju City, South Korea.

 The Yoido Full Gospel Church, located in Seoul, established the Prayer Mountain in 1973 as a secluded location for meeting with God.
 Approximately 2,000 women from more than 40 countries attended the event.

-Korea Campus Crusade's National Director Emeritus, Joon Gon Kim, challenged the participants to unite as "sisters of Esther," fasting and praying as the Jewish people once did for 3 days at the request of the biblical Esther.
+Korea Cru's National Director Emeritus, Joon Gon Kim, challenged the participants to unite as "sisters of Esther," fasting and praying as the Jewish people once did for 3 days at the request of the biblical Esther.

 The focus of the conference was to pray for the host country, global crises and world missions; it was the first prayer conference to be managed entirely by women for women.

 The women were blessed not only by the opportunity to meet in a place long dedicated to spiritual purposes, but also by the experience of hearing so many people pray in the Korean style, where individual prayers are said aloud as one body.

 Vonette Bright, co-founder of Cru and keynote speaker at the event, compared the experience to Revelation 19:6, which says, "Then I heard what sounded like a great multitude, like the roar of rushing waters and like loud peals of thunder, shouting: Hallelujah, for the Lord God Almighty reigns!"
 Vonette says, "I experienced again hearing the praying people as a roaring current of the ocean hitting the shore."